 “Don’t!” the boy yelled.
 “Don’t trust her!”

-The familiar voice rang out through the girls ears, as a translucent image of the speaker appeared in front of her, fixed upon a thin screen.
+The familiar voice rang out through the girl’s ears, as a translucent image of the speaker appeared in front of her, fixed upon a thin screen.
 This was both an image and a voice she thought she would never experience again.
 It was a moment she wanted to savor.
 But the boy’s shouts prevented her from lingering in that moment.

 “Do you hear me?” the boy yelled at the girl again.
 “Do not trust her!
 I know you, and I know you’re going to want to trust her.
 But don’t!”